RUB-EP1/pawian-tools/README.md

 ## Contribute

-Welcome to fork and submit pull/merge requests!
+This repository is meant for development within the RUB EP1 group, so you're welcome to fork and submit pull/merge requests!
 Alternatively, you can [request access](https://jollyj.ep1.rub.de/redeboer1/pyPawianTools/-/project_members/request_access).

 ### Conventions
 * Please use [conventional commit messages](https://www.conventionalcommits.org/): start the commit with a semantic keyword (see e.g. [Angular](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type) or [these examples](https://seesparkbox.com/foundry/semantic_commit_messages), followed by [a column](https://git-scm.com/docs/git-interpret-trailers), then the message.
 The message itself should be in imperative mood—just imagine the commit to give a command to the code framework.
 So for instance: `feat: add coverage report tools` or `fix: remove `.
 * In the master branch, each commit should compile and be tested.
 In your own branches, it is recommended to commit frequently (WIP keyword), but squash those commits upon submitting a merge request.
 * Try to keep test coverage high.
 You can test current coverage by running